Conus goudeyi

 Conus goudeyi is a species of sea snail, a marine gastropod mollusc in the family Conidae, the cone snails, cone shells or cones.

 These snails are predatory and venomous.
-They are capable of "stinging" humans.
+They are capable of stinging humans, due to their harpoons, made from modified radula teeth, launched from their proboscis.

 Description

 The size of the shell varies between 30 mm and 45 mm.

+The shell is white and shiny, with irregular, slightly fuzzy cross-wise barring that varies between rusty-orange and lighter orange, that spirals up slightly to the thicker end of the shell.

 Distribution

-This marine species occurs off New Caledonia.
+This marine species occurs in the ocean off New Caledonia.